-EAGE Student Chapters are a key way to encourage student engagement and growth outside of EAGE events and conferences.
+EAGE Student Chapters are a key way to encourage student engagement and continue growing as future professionals.
 Each chapter consists of a minimum of 10 students and one faculty advisor.
 Bachelor, Master and PhD students are welcome to join or establish a chapter as student members.
 The faculty advisor acts as a supporting contact person and ensures the sustainable character of the chapter throughout the years.

 The EAGE Student Chapters provide a platform for geoscience and engineering students to meet, exchange ideas and initiate new activites..
 Student Chapters operate under the EAGE flag and collaborate with EAGE’s Student Affairs Department in order to promote geosciences and engineering as well as the overall EAGE student activities within your university and beyond!